amberstar/State/Docs/About.md

 **Q.** What is a model framework?

-**A.** A model framework is a framework focused on providing the API to convert your applications model items to and from a universal data format, and reading and writing that data, typically using files. (but can be NSData, or String)
+**A.** A model framework is a framework focused on providing the API to convert your applications model items to and from a universal data format, and reading and writing that data, typically using a database or files.

 **Q.** What is a model layer?